clehamon/IDP-Colibri/README.md

 might be that you also need to "npm install -g grunt-cli" and "npm install -g bower"

+let me know if something is not working

 Run `grunt` for building and `grunt serve` for preview.

 ## Testing

 Running `grunt test` will run the unit tests with karma. (no tests yet done)